seid-ahmed12/portfolio/README.md

 🖼️ Contact icons are added for better visuals and usability.

+---

 ## 🔻 Footer Section
 🔗 Contains links to my professional profiles (LinkedIn, GitHub, Telegram).

 🧭 Responsive layout with centered icons and copyright.

-🕒 Uses plain HTML for structure and CSS for styling (optional: you can manually update the year if not using JS).
+🕒 Uses plain HTML for structure and CSS for styling.

 🚀 Finishes the site with a clean and modern look.

+---

 ## 🚀 Deployment

 This site is deployed using **Vercel**.
-To visit it live: [https://seidahmed-dev.vercel.com](https://seidahmed-dev.vercel.com)
+To visit it live: [https://seidahmed-dev.vercel.com](https://seidahmed-dev.vercel.app)

 ---